NAD PhD Programme

 Neuroscience Academy Denmark (NAD) offers 16 fully funded PhD fellowships per year to exceptional and highly motivated candidates pursuing a career in neuroscience research.
 NAD is funded by the Lundbeck Foundation and is a nationally concerted effort involving the neuroscience research environments of Aalborg University, Aarhus University, University of Copenhagen, and the University of Southern Denmark.
 The neuroscience research environments based at the University hospitals and the Technical University of Denmark are also active partners of NAD.
 The NAD programme runs over 4 years and consists of 1 pre-PhD year followed by a 3-year PhD project.

 At the time of entry to the NAD programme, it is a prerequisite and an indispensable condition that you must qualify for formal enrolment as a PhD student at any of the Health Graduate Schools of the participating Danish universities.
 This means that you must, at the time of application, hold either a Danish master’s degree or a master’s degree equivalent to a Danish master’s degree (120 ECTS).

-Next call for NAD fellow opens in April 2023.
+Next call for NAD fellowships opens in April 2024 – deadline in August 2024.
 See the previous call here.